Skip to main content

 Who does your service provide for?

-• Children between the ages of 18 months and 19 years living in Camden. • Children with developmental concerns, disabilities and complex needs. • Children who are currently receiving a service from MOSAIC – however, parents/carers of children not receiving a service from MOSAIC may attend a sleep information workshop.
-To receive one to one sleep counselling, a referral supported by a Single Point of referral Form must be submitted to MOSAIC.
+Children between the ages of 18 months and 19 years with a GP in Camden. • Children with developmental concerns, disabilities and complex needs. • Children who are currently receiving a service from MOSAIC.

 How can a child or young person start using the service?

-• A referral is made to MOSAIC Sleep Service Coordinator by someone who knows the child’s special needs such as their GP, school or other health professional.
-A sleep service referral form is completed by referrer accompanied by a covering letter. • Self-referrals are accepted for children with an established disability. • Parents/carers are usually invited to the next available sleep information workshop (which run every two months).
-There is a waiting time of up to two months for one to one sleep counselling. • Currently no charges are made for the services provided.
+A referral is made to MOSAIC Sleep Service by someone who knows the child’s special needs such as their GP, school or other health professional.
+A sleep service referral form is completed by referrer accompanied by a covering letter.
+The young person will be added to the waiting list to be sent the video-link workshop. • Currently no charges are made for the services provided.

 How are decisions made about eligibility for your service?